Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 6. Accounts of synthetic and analytical accounting, the relationship between them

-7. Turnover statements for the accounts of synthetic and analytical accounting.
+7. Turnover statements for synthetic and analytical accounting accounts.

 The concept of accounting accounts

-In the balance sheet, in a generalized form, information is presented on the composition and sources of formation of economic assets of the enterprise for reporting date.
-Meanwhile, to manage the financial economic activity An enterprise needs information not only about the state of economic assets and their sources, but also about their movement, about the content of the economic processes themselves.
-For the current (daily) accounting is the system of accounting accounts.
+The balance sheet provides summarized information on the composition and sources of formation of the enterprise’s economic assets for reporting date.
+Meanwhile, for financial management economic activity Enterprises need information not only about the state of economic assets and their sources, but also about their movement, about the content of the economic processes themselves.
+For current (daily) accounting, a system of accounting accounts is used.

-Each economically homogeneous type of economic assets (for example, fixed assets, intangible assets, cash, etc.), the type of sources of formation of economic assets (for example, authorized capital, reserve capital, settlements with suppliers and contractors, etc.), and also the type of business processes (for example, the sale of products, works, services, etc. ) a separate accounting account is opened.
-Accounting for funds and sources in the accounts is carried out continuously and consistently.
-Each account has its own number and name, showing which means and processes are reflected in this account.
+Each economically homogeneous type of economic assets (for example, fixed assets, intangible assets, cash, etc.), type of sources of formation of economic assets (for example, authorized capital, reserve capital, settlements with suppliers and contractors, etc.), and also the type of business processes (for example, sale of products, works, services, etc. ) a separate accounting account is opened.
+Accounting for funds and sources in accounts is carried out continuously and consistently.
+Each account has its own number and name, which shows what funds and processes are reflected in this account.

-The structure of accounts, the order of entries on the accounts.
+Structure of accounts, order of entries on accounts.

-Schematically, the account can be represented as a two-sided table, the left side of which is a debit, and the right side is a credit.
+Schematically, an account can be represented as a two-sided table, the left side of which is debit and the right side is credit.

 Debit account Credit

-The terms "debit" and "credit" and a two-sided table should be taken as a generally accepted form of recording business transactions, which makes it possible to ensure the visibility and convenience of accounting for the financial and economic activities of an enterprise.
+The terms “debit” and “credit” and a two-sided table should be accepted as a generally accepted form of recording business transactions, allowing for clarity and convenience of accounting for the financial and economic activities of an enterprise.

 Each account has a name.